A lower bound on dark matter mass: Observational constraints

 \section{Observational constraints}

-We now put these two contributions together, to get a general expression for the dimensionless power spectrum \be \ee where $\Delta^2_f(k) \equiv k^3/(2\pi^2)P_f(k)$, and the factor $\sin(k/k_{\rm fs}(t))/(k/k_{\rm fs}(t))$ is a fitting formula for the free-streaming cutoff in \eqref{fs}.
-We have also included additional weak evolution of the isocurvature perturbations via the isocurvature transfer functions.\footnote{Under the assumption that the two independent modes for the field have equal initial power spectra, free-streaming only effects the adiabatic part of the spectrum.
-Relaxing this assumption leads to an $\O(1)$ correction to the isocurvature power above the free-streaming scale.} See Fig.~\ref{fig:PS} for a qualitative sketch of this power spectrum.
+We now put these two contributions together, to get a general expression for the dimensionless power spectrum \be \ee where $\Delta^2_f(k) \equiv k^3/(2\pi^2)P_f(k)$, and the $[\sin(k/k_{\rm fs}^*)/(k/k_{\rm fs}^*)]^2$ an approximate function that captures the behavior of $T_{\rm fs}^2$ in \eqref{eq:kfs2} for $k<k_{\rm fs}^*$.
+We have also included additional weak evolution of the isocurvature perturbations via the isocurvature transfer functions \footnote{Under the assumption that the two independent modes for the field have equal initial power spectra, free-streaming only effects the adiabatic part of the spectrum.
+Relaxing this assumption leads to an $\O(1)$ correction to the isocurvature power above the free-streaming scale.}.
+This model, which is valid when $k\ll k_{\rm wn}$ and \ma{$k\lesssim k^*_{\rm fs}\sim k_{\rm hm}$}, is useful because cosmological probes are most sensitive to the onset of the new features at the smallest possible $k$.
+See Fig.~\ref{fig:PS} for a qualitative sketch of this power spectrum.